Selling your home?

 A letter to the servicer of your mortgage.

-Insisting on full disclosure of what charges, fees, expenses and other “stuff” they want to collect from you at closing.
+You want full disclosure of what charges, fees, expenses and other “stuff” they want to collect from you when your sale closes.

-For all you know, they’ve stuffed your loan full of fees that pad their bottom line, and suck money out of your pocket.
+For all you know, they’ve stuffed your loan full of fees, not authorized by law or agreement, that pad their bottom line, and suck money out of your pocket.

-So, your first step in selling your home is to get a handle on the loan payoff, while there’s still time to strip the junk fees from the payoff demand.
+So, your first step in selling your home is to get a handle on the loan payoff, while there’s still time to strip the mistakes and the junk fees from the payoff demand.

 Why tackle your loan first?

-Start with your loan because while federal law requires them to make full disclosure if you ask, they get 30 business days to do so.
+Is it really necessary to explore your existing loan before you list your home for sale.
+Yup.
+You start with the existing lender because getting informatin takes time.
+Federal law requires them to make full disclosure if you ask, but they get 30 business days to do so.

 So it may be a month and a half before you have their first response.
 And if you don’t agree with the figures they produce, it takes longer still to resolve the dispute.